What are the Nordic countries?

 - Historical sites and landmarks: Temppeliaukio Church in Helsinki, Royal Palace in Stockholm, Akershus Fortress in Oslo, Amalienborg Palace and The Little Mermaid in Copenhagen

-- Museums: Vasa Museum in Stockholm, National Museum of Denmark in Copenhagen, Viking Ship Museum in Oslo, Settlement Exhibition in Reykjavik
+- Museums: Vasa Museum in Stockholm, National Museum of Denmark in Copenhagen, Kon-Tiki Museum in Oslo, Settlement Exhibition in Reykjavik

 Of course, the list doesn’t stop there!
 The Nordic region is full of discoveries, so we provide all of our customers with helpful information before arrival about top attractions in the area and other practical travel advice.